Back In The US, Sorting it Out

 Looped back around at Little River and stopped back up at the main

-falls to stop and have a snack before continuing home.
+falls to have a snack before continuing home.

 This last week and the week before went on some hikes in Cloudland

 Canyon State Park.
 I'll let the pictures speak for themselves.

 Seems it was just the start of March, and here we are near the end

 of April.
 We actually had a night below freezing two nights

 ago.
 Very unusual.
 But no shortage of weird stuff going